Some substrates, particularly non-ferrous, require an intermediate process between cleaning and priming for painting.

 Industry News

-What are the Different Types of Powder Coating Paint?
+Trans-ACC: Unveils the Basics of Powder Coating